psb/bucklescript.github.io/docs/build-configuration.md

 title: Configuration
 ---

-`bsconfig.json` is the single, mandatory build meta file needed for bsb.
+`bsconfig.json` is the single, mandatory build meta file needed for `bsb`.

 **The complete configuration schema is [here](https://bucklescript.github.io/bucklescript/docson/#build-schema.json)**.
-We'll _non-exhaustively_ highlight the important parts in prose here.
+We will _non-exhaustively_ highlight the important parts in prose here.

 ## name, namespace

-`name` is the name of the library, used as its "namespace".
+`name` is the name of the library and is used as its "namespace".
 You can activate namespacing through `"namespace": true` in your `bsconfig.json`.
-Namespacing is almost **mandatory**; we haven't turned it on by default yet to preserve backward-compatibility.
+Namespacing is almost **mandatory**; however, in order to preserve backward-compatibility, we have not turned it on by default yet.

 **Explanation**: by default, your files, once used as a third-party dependency, are available globally to the consumer.
-E.g. if you have an `Util.re` and the consumer also has a file of the same name, they will clash.
-Turning on `namespace` avoids this by wrapping all your own project's files into an extra module layer; instead of a global `Util` module, the consumer will see you as `MyProject.Util`. **The namespacing affects your consumers, not yourself**.
+For example, if you have an `Util.re` and the consumer also has a file of the same name, they will clash.
+Turning on `namespace` avoids this by wrapping all your own project's files into an extra module layer - instead of a global `Util` module, the consumer will see you as `MyProject.Util`. **The namespacing affects your consumers, not yourself**.

-Aka, in Bsb, "namespace" is just a fancy term for an auto-generated module that wraps all your project's files (efficiently and correctly, of course!) for third-party consumption.
+In `bsb`, "namespace" is just a fancy term for an auto-generated module that wraps all your project's files (efficiently and correctly, of course!) for third-party consumption.

-We don't do folder-level namespacing for your own project; all your own file names must be unique.
+We do not do folder-level namespacing for your own project; all your own file names must be unique.
 This is a constraint that enables several features such as fast search and easier project reorganization.

-**Note**: the `bsconfig.json` `name` should be the same as the `package.json` `name`, to avoid confusing corner-cases.
-However, this means that you can't use a camelCased names such as `MyProject`, since `package.json` and npm forbid you to do so (some file systems are case-insensitive).
-To have the namespace/module as `MyProject`, write `"name": "my-project"`.
-Bsb will turn that into the camelCased name correctly.
+**Note**: the `bsconfig.json` `name` should be the same as the `package.json` `name` to avoid confusing corner-cases.
+However, this means that you cannot use a camelCased names such as `MyProject`, since `package.json` and npm forbid you to do so (some file systems are case-insensitive).
+To have the namespace/module as `MyProject`, write `"name": "my-project"`. `bsb` will turn that into the camelCased name correctly.

 ## sources